Deep learning of deformation-dependent conductance in thin films: nanobubbles in graphene: Neural Network

-The purpose of this section is confirm the importance of redundant inputs.
-For this, we tested the network's performance given the omission of each one of two redundant input paths.
-Details on what input and training data is used for these tests is discussed later in Sec. \ref{networkresults} of the manuscript and is omitted here for brevity.
+We now evaluate empirically the importance of redundant inputs.
+We tested the network's performance given the omission of each one of two redundant input paths.
+Details on network training is discussed later in Sec. \ref{networkresults} of the manuscript and is omitted here for brevity.
 Let us briefly summarize that the final version of the network seen in Fig. \ref{fig:net} has a mean absolute error (MAE) of $ 0.61 \frac{2e^2}{h}$ for predicted total conductance (see Sec. \ref{sec:total_conduct} for more details), with predictions made on new, {\it i.e.} untrained data.
-We found that omitting the energy array as a convolutional input (marked A in Fig.\ref{fig:net}) causes the MAE to increase to $ 0.87 \frac{2e^2}{h}$, while omission of the small second branch input (marked B in Fig.\ref{fig:net}) results in a MAE of $ 0.98 \frac{2e^2}{h}$.
+We found that omitting the energy array as a convolutional input (marked A in Fig. \ref{fig:net}) causes the MAE to increase to $ 0.87 \frac{2e^2}{h}$, while omission of the small second branch input (marked B in Fig. \ref{fig:net}) results in a MAE of $ 0.98 \frac{2e^2}{h}$.
 Comparison to the performance of the complete network shows just how important the network redundancy is - after all, the added redundancy in network architecture leads to a decrease of more than 30\% for the MAE.
-This feature is, as analyzed below, more important to the network's success than the size of the layers.
-We share this finding with the hope of providing more design intuition for physics applications of NNs.
+We share this finding with the intent of providing more design intuition for physics applications of NNs.